What does the pituitary gland do?

 These include foods like eggs, fish, mustard seeds, tomatoes, nuts, grapes, raspberries and pomegranate.
 Another study found that a tryptophan-rich meal, combined with exposure to bright light outdoors during the day, significantly boosted HGH levels.
 Tryptophan-rich foods include eggs, milk, grains, beans and meat.

-See also What Is An Orange Account?
+See also What Is Wood Dye?

 How does the pituitary gland affect behavior?